How to Achieve Level 5 Maturity for QA and Testing Process

 In this phase, we get a solution to the problem regarding the unavailability of QA processes, methodology & standards which we saw at Level 1.
 We have processes, methodology & standards in place.

-The standards and processes are not only finalized but are also well documented so that those can be re-used by any of the similar tasks which have been done previously.
+The standards and processes are not only finalized but are also well documented so that those can be re-used by any of the similar tasks that have been done previously.
 That is why this level is known as “repeatable” – as we can repeat the steps for doing the same kind of work.

 So, the focus is on basic project management at this level.